The 2020 Hybrid Bee is Up and Running!!

-Each person will be Queen Bee for one month. for the meeting at the start of their month, they will get to decide what sort of blocks people need to make.
+Each person will be Queen Bee for one month.
+Before the meeting at the start of their month, the Queen Bee needs to decide what sort of blocks people need to make.
 Now this is where the hybrid part comes in.
 This person could choose to do a traditional monthly bee and assign a specific block that everyone will do, or they can decide not to do that, and just make loose guidelines as they see fit for the sort of quilt they want.

 1) Alice decides she likes a traditional block bee, so she asked everyone to make her 12.5″ churn dash blocks in pinks and purples, with low volume backgrounds.